 Hang in there!

 It’s easy to get discouraged by credit-card debt.
-Interest rates are high, the economy is weird, and this holiday season is the first “normal” one we’ve had in a while — there are many reasons to YOLO your way through this month, and the next, and just deal with the financial fallout later.
+Interest rates are still high, the economy is still weird, and there are many reasons to YOLO your way through this month and deal with the financial fallout later.
 The most important thing to remember is that you’re not alone, and you shouldn’t be shy about asking for support as you get yourself back on your feet.

 “I get emails from people all the time asking me for help because they’re drowning in debt,” says Harzog.
 “Sometimes all they need is a phone call to help them focus on the next steps.”
-If you don’t have a trusted friend or family member to talk to, she suggests reaching out to the National Foundation for Credit Counseling, which will provide initial guidance for free.
+If you don’t have a trusted friend or family member to talk to, she suggests reaching out to the National Foundation for Credit Counseling or the Financial Counseling Association of America, both of which are non-profit organizations that will provide initial guidance for free.
 (Beware of debt-settlement or debt-relief agencies, many of them are predatory.)
 “Above all, be patient,” she says.
 “You didn’t accrue this debt overnight, and you won’t get out of debt overnight either.”

 The Cut’s financial advice columnist Charlotte Cowles answers readers’ personal questions about personal finance.
 Email your money conundrums to email@example.com